cjlennon-dev/cjlennon/README.md

 The styling for Cognify is powered by the `cjlennon-cognify-global-styles` project, which itself sits on top of a slightly modified AdminLTE stylesheet, which sits on top of bootstrap.
 You can find the Cognify styles project and the modified AdminLTE project in this cjlennon github project

-#  B.  Recommended Patterns

-## nodejs

-The primary reason you would use nodejs can be summed up in three letters: [npm](https://www.npmjs.com).
-The wealth of functionality found in this vast collection is simply too powerful to ignore

 ## Pattern: responding to problems

 As we have said, a module is a unit of functionality, designed to accomplish a specific task.
 Because of this we can say that there are only two outcomes for a module once it is triggered by an event: